gilch/hissp/docs/style_guide.rst

 or previous form by omitting the usual blank line.
 E.g., several one-line "constant" `define` forms making up a conceptual group need not be separated;
 one only used by the following definition may be attached to it;
-a form modifying the previous (e.g. decorating, attaching attributes), or adding it to a collection may be attached to it.
+a form configuring the previous one (e.g. decorating, attaching attributes), or adding it to a collection may be attached to it.

 However, in many of these cases,